 This creamy pandan ice cream is the perfect dessert to have all year round.
 Flavored with pandan paste and pandan leaves, this dessert gives you the best complex pandan flavor you will ever taste.

 One of my favorite ingredients this year is pandan.
 Pandan is a plant found in Southeast Asia that is used in a variety of ways.
-I personally have seen pandan used in mochi pancakes, to make chiffon cakes, and to make ice cream!
+I personally have seen pandan used in mochi pancakes, to make chiffon cakes, and even to make cookies!
 Since the weather is warming up, I wanted to write down my recipe for pandan ice cream.
 This recipe utilizes coconut milk, pandan paste, and pandan leaves to give it a rounded out pandan flavor.
 I hope you enjoy it!
 This is one of my favorite ice cream recipes to date!

 What is pandan?